Asymmetric Correntropy for Robust Adaptive Filtering: SIMULATIONS

-In the second subsection, we compare the performance of the proposed MACC algorithm with four representative robust adaptive filtering algorithms, namely sign algorithm (SA)\cite{Mathews1987Improved}, LMM\cite{Zou2000Least,Chan2008On}, LLAD\cite{Sayin2014A}, MCC\cite{Singh2009Using}.
+Then, we compare the performance of the proposed MACC algorithm with several other representative robust adaptive filtering algorithms, including sign algorithm (SA) \cite{mathews1987improved}, LMM \cite{zou2000least}, LLAD \cite{sayin2014novel}, MCC and MCC-VC \cite{chen2019maximum}.
 For fairness, we select the different parameters for different algorithms so that all algorithms achieve their best performance with almost the same initial convergence speed.
-The parameter settings for two cases are given in Table I. Here, we consider two cases of the distribution of $A_i$: 1) asymmetric Gaussian density: $N (0, 0.5) I (v<0) + N(0, 5)I (v\ge 0) $, where $I$ stands for the indicator function, and $N(\mu,\sigma^2)$ denotes the Gaussian density with mean $\mu$ and variance $\sigma^2$; 2) $F$ distribution: $F(5,14)$, where $F(n1,n2)$ denotes the F distribution with freedom $n1$ and $n2$.
-Since the PDF of F distribution is located on the positive half axis, in the simulation, we move the peak of the PDF to the origin.
-As before, $B_i$ is assumed to be a white Gaussian process with zero-mean and variance 10000.
+The parameter settings for two cases are given in Table I. Here, we consider two cases of the distribution of $A_i$: 1) asymmetric Gaussian density: $\mathcal{N} (0, 0.5) I (v<0) + \mathcal{N}(0, 5.0)I (v\ge 0) $, where $I$ stands for the indicator function; 2) $F$ distribution: $F(5,14)$.
+As before, the peak of the PDF for $F$ distribution is moved to the origin.
 The simulation results are obtained by averaging over 500 independent Monte Carlo runs.
-The performance measure adopted is the weight error power (WEP), defined as WEP$=E\left[ ||W^*-W_i||^2\right] $, where $W_i$ and $W^*$ denote the estimated and the target weight vectors respectively.
-The convergence curves of the WEP are presented in Fig.\ref{fig3}.
+The performance measure adopted is the WEP.
+The convergence curves of the WEP are presented in Fig.\ref{fig4}.
 It is evident that the MACC algorithm can outperform (with much lower WEP) all other algorithms in both cases.